finos/devops-automation/README.md

 Subscribe to the DevOps Mutualization mailing list by sending an email to devops-mutualization+subscribe@finos.org.

-## Open Roles - DevOps Mutualization
+## DevOps Mutualization Open Team Roles

 DevOps Mutualization needs your help to run the FINOS Special Interest Group.